 Think about which social platform is the best fit for your business.
 Facebook?
 Instagram?
 Twitter?
 Pinterest?
 All of the above?
 Whichever you choose, embracing social media will offer you an affordable way to showcase your business, promote events, highlight your products and more.

 Sales and special offers are a tried and tested way of moving stock, but it’s important to choose your promotions wisely.
 Being discount-happy and throwing a big red sticker on everything is not the right strategy for every retailer, and can severely impact your profits, so think about the best ideas for your business.
 A gift with purchase can entice people to buy without you having to slash the price on the primary item, and if that gift is a gift card it can encourage people to return to your store to redeem it.
 Christmas also provides opportunity to theme your special offers.
 For example, you could hold an advent calendar inspired promotion, where each day leading up to Christmas features a new special offer.

 Interested in more turnover tips for retailers?
 Check out this article.

 You don’t have to create a full Christmas spectacular in your store, but a few tasteful decorations can lift the whole mood.
 Think about the music you’re playing as well – not everyone wants to hear wall-to-wall Bublé and Sinatra, but sprinkling a few Christmas classics into your in-store playlist can really set the scene.

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as GIO.
 Registered Office, Level 28, 266 George St, Brisbane QLD 4000.
 Consider the Product Disclosure Statement before making a decision about this insurance.
+The Target Market Determination is also available.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.